The Coniston CIT Program

 The Coniston Camper-In-Training (CIT) program is a long-standing Camp tradition, and the majority of our senior campers apply for this special teen leadership program when they age-out of Camp.

-The CIT program is for campers who have turned 16 years old by June 24th of their eligible summer.
+The CIT program is for campers who are 16 years old by June 24th.
 The program’s focus is on personal leadership and development — the first step in the Camps leadership training series.

 The requirements are rigorous and the training can be demanding, but the rewards are impactful — developing and encouraging responsibility and independence which are essential in our staff’s futures, both here at Coniston and in life.